liunux4odoo/sqlalchemy-vectorstores/README.md

 The `*VectorStore` classes manage document CRUD and search.

 # Todo
-- [ ] add prebuilt sqlite fts tokenizer using jieba to support chinese bm25 search.
+- [x] add prebuilt sqlite fts tokenizer using jieba to support chinese bm25 search.
-- [ ] support customized tokenizer for postgres
+- [x] support customized tokenizer for postgres
+- [ ] add common retrievers

 ## Changelog
-newly released 0.1.0
+### v0.1.1:
+- use a separate table to store postgres tsvector
+- ability to customize tokenize for sqlite fts & postgres tsvector
+- add a tokenize using jieba
+- add a words table to hold stop words and user dictionary.
+User should load & set them to Tokenize mannualy.